Unleashed the Movie: The Little Movie that Could

 So what else do you want me to say about Unleashed the movie?
 Me-Ow.
 Go see it, it’s great.
 In theaters and On Demand August 25th.
 MEEOWWWW.
 Go!

 Oh, and subscribe to Finding Funny to win your very own copy (hard copy or iTunes digital) of Unleashed the Movie.
-Content ends September 10th.
+Contest ends September 10th.

 *It goes without saying I received a copy of this film in other to review it.
 Cause you know, disclosures and all.